phalcon/documentation/docs/tutorial-vokuro.md

 ## Sign Up
 ### Controller

 In order to access all the areas of Vökuró you need to have an account.
 Vökuró allows you to sign up to the site by clicking the `Create an Account` button.

 What this will do is navigate you to the `/session/signup` URL, which in turn will call the `SessionController` and `signupAction`.
-Let's have a look what is going on in the `signupAction`:
+Let's have a look at what is going on in the `signupAction`:

 ```php
 <?php